Contact Us 720.594.7360

 Get Started

-What can be done about parental alienation?
+What can be done about parental alienation in Colorado?

 Parental alienation often occurs in high-conflict situations in contested divorces, making it extremely complex to resolve.
 However, manipulating a child’s opinion of their other parent is deemed contrary to the interests of the child.
 In fact, it can be considered a form of child abuse.